About the gallery

 In 1967 Don was appointed visiting lecturer at Manchester College of Art under Norman Adams RA, and from 1971 taught on the Foundation course at Berkshire College of Art.
 In 1979 he left teaching to become a freelance painter.

 He produced a sell-out series of lithographs, depicting owls and birds of prey, for Christie's Contemporary Art.
 Represented by the illustrators' agency, Folio, he was commissioned by The Royal Mail to produce the artworks for the postage stamps commemorating the Centenary of the Royal Society for the Protection of Birds (RSPB) in 1989.

 A complete break from illustration and commercial work led to a wide-ranging period of experimentation.
 The work of the early 19th century watercolourists, particularly John Sell Cotman and Thomas Girtin, both artists who went beyond the topographical traditions of the time to embrace a poetic vision transcending mere appearance, led Cordery to a wider use of watercolour.
-'Winter Stream', shown in the 'Paintings' section of Portfolios above, particularly expressed this deeper journey into subject and technique.
+'Winter Stream', soon to be shown in the 'Paintings' section of Portfolios above, particularly expressed this deeper journey into subject and technique.